 Surprise Valley Fire Station

 Surprise Valley Fire Station is an Interagency Station, home to BLM Engine 3236, BLM Engine 3237 and BIA Engine 1.
 The primary mission for the fire suppression crew is to protect life, property and natural resources from wildfire.
 Engine 3236 and 3237 are responsible for the protection of more than 1.5 million acres of BLM managed land.
-BLM crews work closely with other agencies such as the U.S. Forest Service, California Department of Forestry and Fire Protection and the Surprise Valley Volunteer Fire Departments, in protecting several thousand acres of private lands in Northeast California and Northwest Nevada.
+BLM crews work closely with other agencies such as the U.S. Forest Service, CALFIRE, Bureau of Indian Affairs, and the Surprise Valley Volunteer Fire Departments in protecting several thousand acres of private lands in Northeast California and Northwest Nevada.
 BLM suppression crews respond to a variety of calls including wildland fires, structure fires, vehicle fires and vehicle accidents.

 Wildland fire fighting, is both mentally and physically demanding.
 Crew members are expected to pass a physical fitness test (the pack test), and maintain a high level of physical fitness throughout their employment period.
 Engine 3236 and 3237 are 4 Wheel Drive Fire Engines staffed 7 days a week.
 Crews work 8 hour days but are available 24 hours a day for both on and off district fires.
 Crew members can expect to have their days off cancelled and be gone on assignments for up to 14 consecutive days.
 Surprise Valley BLM has sent crews to fight fires in many Western states including Alaska and Hawaii, Eastern states as far as Florida and other countries like Canada.